freewill7/stroudmasters/content/about/coaches/_index.md

-Volunteer Coaches
+Volunteer Session Leaders
 ---
-Tuesday evening is coached by
+Tuesday evening is lead by

 - Alice Pinney

-Sunday sessions are coached by members
+Sunday sessions are lead by members

 - Jessica Wooddisse
 - Mark Partridge